twhiston/micro-golang/README.md

 This allows us to keep the image extremely light.
 A small golang app will be ~10MB, using the golang alpine image it will be ~200MB
 Alternatively if your build system supports it there is a multistep ONBUILD version of the production container.

-The image by default runs as nonroot (1001) to support deployment using openshift etc... out of the box
+Production images include nonroot (1001) user to support deployment using openshift etc... out of the box.
+If using the `prodv3` image the runtime image will user 1001 by default, if using the `prod` image you should switch to user 1001 in YOUR descendent dockerfile so that the onbuild can run as root.

-below this point does not represent v2, which is still under alpha development and may be broken
+# below this point does not represent v2, which is still under alpha development and may be broken

 ## Contexts